Flexible Identity Management Policy for Security and Control

-Okta offers a simple to use yet powerful framework to let you create policies that govern the access of people to applications.
-Whether it’s restricting access to applications based on time of day, or adding additional authentication factors based on physical location, Okta’s policy framework lets you quickly and easily add additional security measures to your IT solutions.
+Okta offers a simple to use yet powerful framework to let you create identity management policies that govern the access of people to applications.
+Whether it’s restricting access to applications based on time of day, or adding additional authentication factors based on physical location, Okta’s identity management policy framework lets you quickly and easily add additional security measures to your IT solutions.

 Application Assignment and Provisioning Policy

-Okta policy can be used to ensure that the right people have access the right.
+Okta policy can be used to ensure that the right people have the right access.
 Users granted access to an application in Okta can sign in, and have their application accounts automatically created using Okta’s user provisioning capabilities.
 When a user’s access is revoked in Okta, sign in is blocked and the account is automatically deactivated.

 Access to applications can be granted individually, or by group.
 Group membership can be managed within Okta, or driven from an external directory service such as Active Directory.
 In this way, applications can be assigned to an Active Directory security group and users added from that group will be automatically be provisioned accounts and granted application access.